MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-overview.md

 ## Roles

-- **Technician**: A technician uses Dynamics 365 Remote Assist on their HoloLens or mobile device to share what they are seeing and receive remote assistance.
+- **Technician**: A technician uses Dynamics 365 Remote Assist on their HoloLens or mobile device to share what they're seeing and receive remote assistance.
 - **Inspector or auditor**: An inspector or auditor uses Dynamics 365 Remote Assist on their HoloLens or mobile device to collaborate with remote inspectors and auditors.
 Together, they evaluate and document asset quality.
 - **Remote collaborator**: A remote collaborator uses Teams on PC or mobile to join a Dynamics 365 Remote Assist call, see what a technician or inspector sees, and provide guidance in context.